 Kristy has been with the firm since 2013.
 Prior to working at Holmes, Diggs & Sadler, Kristy worked at the Waco’s Children’s Advocacy Center and Harris County’s Office of the District Attorney, Child Abuse Division, where she worked closely with District Attorneys, forensic interviewers, CPS and law enforcement to address important sensitive legal issues for child victims and their families.

-Kristy received her bachelor’s degree from Baylor University and graduated with highest honors, Summa Cum Laude, from Texas Southern School of Law.
+Kristy received her bachelor’s degree from Baylor University and graduated with highest honors, Summa Cum Laude, from Thurgood Marshall School of Law.
 In both undergraduate and law school, she excelled in moot court and mock trial competitions.
 Kristy’s competitive nature drove her to excellence in volleyball at a national level in high school and college.

 Kristy is licensed to practice before all Texas state courts and the United States District Court for the Southern District of Texas.